 07. Tensei shitara Slime Datta Ken 2nd Season Part 2 (10/10) – This show has been up and down, and I’ve liked some parts of the franchise while disliking other parts of it.
 This season was pretty great though, as pretty much the entire season revolved around Walpurgis and the events leading up to it, culminating in some really satisfying resolutions.
 While there was little actual increase in Rimuru’s powers in the season, there were a lot of social connections and alliances made and I really like that aspect of the show.
 As well, I really liked the OP song for the show, which always gives the show itself a solid bump in my rankings too.

 08. Shiroi Suna no Aquatope (likely 10/10) – This is a two-cour show, and as of writing has finished its first 12 episodes.
 It was a good journey, the art was very pretty, I like these sorts of kids-working-in-small-Japanese-town shows (like Hanasaku Iroha, another P.A.
 Works show it gets compared to a lot).
 I also like the two main characters and the relationship between them a lot, so it sits as a solid 10 in my books… or would, if the show ended right here.
 While it’s an Original show that isn’t based on any source, some people have expressed trepidation at what could happen in the second half of the show though, based on certain clues in the visual art that they’ve found, and their theories have definitely sparked a bit of a worry in me too.
 Hopefully it turns out unfounded and this show does well in its second cour.
+(Edit: It’s unfounded!)

 09. Hamefura X (10/10) – I did hear that a fair chunk of people liked the first season but found the second disappointing, and also, amusingly, that a smaller but significant chunk found the first season disappointing but liked the second season a lot.
 They both had different plot focuses even though it was largely the same number of characters, and I liked them both, and while I don’t like that a movie was announced at the end of the season instead of a third season, I’m still happy that more Bakarina will be forthcoming.
 If there was a disappointment, I think it was that they really focused on the male romantic relationships with Katarina this season and less so on the female ones, who were basically relegated to gag comedy duties this season.
 This is especially true for her best friend that was shown late in Season 1 to have reincarnated along with her to be one of her best friends here as well, but that plot point was then ignored for the entire second season.
 Also, I despise the ED song of this show, and find it very irritating and grating, even though it’s the same singer that did the ED song of the first season and I didn’t mind him there (nor do I dislike any of his other anime songs that I know).

 10. Shinigami Bocchan to Kuro Maid (10/10) – The last show to sneak in just past the 10/10 threshold, this show was sweet and pensive and a fun show to watch every week, even though it felt a bit stilted in places to me, both in animation and in character reaction.
 It didn’t elicit any particularly strong reactions one way or another from me, and I found the side characters somewhat weak, but the main couple was really cute and comfy, which made up for it, and the opening song which they sang together was pretty great too.
-This one also got a season 2 announced at the end of this season, which I’ll be following with some interest since there was an actual plot and some plot progression through the first season.
+This one also got a season 2 announced at the end of this season, which I’ll be following with some interest since there was an actual plot and progression through the first season.

 Misc: Kaizoku Oujo / Fena: Pirate Princess – This one is a difficult one to rank, because it started halfway through the season and is only 8 episodes through its season as of writing, and as it is an adventure show, where and how it ends is extremely important to its final score.
-So it’s here more as an honorable mention.
+So it’s here more as an honourable mention.
 It’s been extremely enjoyable to watch so far though, with great little background and side gags played up for comedy amidst a serious plot, and it is currently sitting in my #3 spot of the season, with strong Akatsuki no Yona vibes, and a great, fun OP song to boot.

 There’s a couple other 10/10 shows from last season, like To Your Eternity and Mairimashita!
 Iruma-kun, that are not in the rankings because their second cours ended this season, and I’m not quite sure where to put shows like that since they basically had two seasons to make good on their story instead of one.
 They both have future seasons coming up too eventually, and those should be interesting and will definitely be watches for me.